 - Current phone number with area code

-- LinkedIn profile (if available and current)
+- LinkedIn profile (if available and up to date)

 Mistake 8: No Concrete Achievements or Results